-In the case of KLM that meant developing an IoT-enabled Smart App to track where critical equipment for servicing its planes happens to be at any given moment.
+In the case of KLM that meant developing an IoT application to track where critical equipment for servicing its planes happens to be at any given moment.
 Designed in collaboration with the airline’s mechanics using the Mendix rapid application development platform, the application results in engineers spending less time looking for equipment such as generators.

 All told, Luijendijk says that once KLM attached sensors to its equipment using the KPN LoRa Network, it took the team assigned to the project only a few days to build the IoT application using Mendix at a cost that was well below 25,000 Euros.

 The return on that investment comes in two forms.
 One is KLM winds up saving millions on productivity lost because over 600 mechanics are no longer wasting time looking for equipment.
 More importantly, however, it means that KLM can get its planes back into service faster.